gatsbyjs/gatsby/docs/blog/2018-10-15-beyond-static-intro/index.md

 ## What is an app?

 It's surprisingly challenging to define what separates an app from a static site.

+- Authentication?
-Authentication?
-Reacting to remote data changes?
-A shopping cart?
-In fact, it's surprisingly murky where that line is drawn and why exactly many seem to clearly delineate the two _separate_ concepts.
+- Reacting to remote data changes?
+- A shopping cart?

+It's surprisingly murky where that line is drawn and why exactly many seem to clearly delineate the two _separate_ concepts.

 In fact, I contend that the line between these two concepts is extremely blurry.
 There isn't some magic percentage threshold that, when crossed, indicates that a static site is now an application.
 Nor is the inverse true, that an "app" is somehow static because some percentage of its content never or rarely changes.

-From this perspective, I think it's fair to consider dynamic content as the key determinant between static sites and apps.
+From this perspective, it's fair to consider dynamic content as the key determinant between static sites and apps.
 The more dynamic content an application has, the more app-like that application feels.
 From this basis, Gatsby is an excellent choice because it enables dynamic functionality just as easily as it enables static site generation.

 ## How does Gatsby enable app functionality?